Before coming to campus, be sure to be vaccinated or be tested.

 Hunter College Schools

-Hunter College shall resume all workplace activities for the Spring 2022 semester.
+Hunter College shall resume all workplace activities for the Fall 2022 semester.
 All faculty and staff offices will be open.

-Academic offices in schools, departments, programs and administrative offices will be open and staffed starting in January.
+Academic offices in schools, departments, programs and administrative offices will be open and staffed five days per week for Fall 2022.